akaalias/algorand-ballet/README.md

 >
 > The ballet of the good city sidewalk never repeats itself from place to place, and in any one place is always replete with new improvisations.

-– By writer, activist, and pioneer of New Urbanism, Jane Jacobs (1916–2006) – From "The Death and Life of Great American Cities" (p.
-40).
-Random House.
-Kindle Edition.
+– Excerpt from "The Death and Life of Great American Cities" (Random House), pages 40-43, by writer, activist, and pioneer of New Urbanism, Jane Jacobs (1916–2006)